 This week’s topic is See How We Learn- to be completely honest, how we learn really encompasses SO much, it would be easier to tell you how we don’t learn here. =)

 We do not learn all willy nilly all the time, but we do not use textbooks for everything (math is about it).
+I know some people have negative opinions about home schooling but for further education, like university and college, I have found hundreds of great companies who help tutor and create research papers, for children and teens.

 We do not settle for a world view we don’t agree with, or follow something because everyone else does.
 We use what works for our family.